 Story Is Everything

 Video production is a complex, multi-faceted process.
 Things can go wrong — or right — at many different stages of production.
-And many of us love the technical aspects of our craft, like tinkering with the latest camera and computer technology, or the slow process of learning all the intricacies behind an obscure subject, like color science or sensor technology.
-You can go as deep into any rabbit hole of production as you like.
-Expertise has real payoffs.
-And it’s our job to understand the little technical details that can make or break a project.
+As videographers, many of us love the technical aspects of our craft, like tinkering with the latest gear or learning all the intricacies of an obscure specialty such as color science or sensor technology.
+Expertise has real payoffs, and part of the job is understanding the little technical details that can make or break a project.

 Story is the reason for every other aspect of production.
 When dozens of hardworking crew members and talent show up on set, it’s all for the purpose of telling a story.
 The props are designed to suit the story.
 The talent play characters in the story.
 The crew are experts at capturing visuals and sounds, but without a good story worth capturing, our skills are futile.
 Would anyone watch an 8K, perfectly lit, 240fps video of paint drying?

 Look at the most-viewed videos in the world today.
-They aren’t recorded on cinema cameras but rather selfie cameras.
+They’re recorded on selfie cameras, not cinema cameras.
 The content itself is compelling enough to elevate phone footage into an immersive, entertaining experience.
 Meanwhile, even Hollywood levels of sheen can’t cover up the bad taste of a poor story.

 Don’t get me wrong — polishing every detail of a video is important to me, and I obsess over capturing everything in the highest quality possible.
-But truly, I don’t believe that’s the reason people choose to work with Wonder Storytelling.
+But, to be honest, I don’t believe that’s the reason people choose to work with Wonder Storytelling.
 I think it’s because beneath all the layers of professionalism and polish, our first priority is creating an authentic, compelling, well-structured storyline.

-Let me tell you about a video I edited years ago that went viral in a big way, and how it cemented my belief in the fundamental importance of story.
+Let me tell you about a video I edited years ago for EdNC that went viral in a big way, and how it cemented my belief in the fundamental importance of story.

 Hope In Demand